slave02/azure-docs/articles/azure-resource-manager/management/move-resource-group-and-subscription.md

 Moving a resource only moves it to a new resource group or subscription.
 It doesn't change the location of the resource.

-If you ae using Azure Stack Hub, you cannot move resources between groups.
+If you are using Azure Stack Hub, you cannot move resources between groups.

 ## Checklist before moving resources